 There’s a whole lot more to Hong Kong’s Central district than high rises and harbour views.
 Check out our guide to Central for its best hotspots – from artisan coffee houses to old-school cocktail bars – to keep you entertained!

 Hong Kong’s most iconic district is famous for its staggering high rises, hectic streets and tourist highlights.
 Look beyond the bustle, however, and you’ll find a thriving scene of excellent eateries just waiting to be discovered.
-Tucked away in the teeming streets just moments from the Hive Central on Queen’s Road Central are hotspots for every budget and taste.
+Tucked away in the teeming streets just moments from the Hive Central x CCG Commons and the Hive QRC are hotspots for every budget and taste.
 Here are our favourites!

 Best Coffee Shops in Central